 used for writing.
 The English 'papyrus' transliterates the Greek

-The main sources for the text are the Byzantine manuscripts from the ninth
+The Platonic dialogues as we know them today are based on the Byzantine manuscripts from the ninth

 century CE in Greek-speaking areas ruled from Constantinople.

-(Between 324 and 330, the Roman emperor Constantine I transferred
+(Between 324 and 330 CE, the Roman Emperor Constantine the Great transferred

 the main capital from Rome to Byzantium, later known as Constantinople, the